-Ebola disease is caused by the Ebola virus and is one of a number of hemorrhagic fever diseases.
-Ebola disease causes severe illness in which 50-90 percent of those infected die.
-Ebola disease was first discovered in 1976 in what is now the Democratic Republic of Congo near the Ebola River.
+Ebola Virus Disease is caused by the Ebola virus and is one of a number of hemorrhagic fever diseases.
+Ebola causes severe illness in which 50-90 percent of those infected die.
+Ebola was first discovered in 1976 in what is now the Democratic Republic of Congo near the Ebola River.

 Health care providers caring for Ebola patients and family and friends in close contact with an ill person are at highest risk because they may come into contact with blood or body fluids.